COVID-19 (Coronavirus FAQs)

 We have hand washing facilities in all of our toilets, both on-board and in the terminals.

 In addition we also have hand gel dispensers in public and staff areas, which are regularly replenished where possible.
-There is however unprecedented global demand for hand gel, which is leading to delays with supply, and making it difficult for us to replenish stock as soon as it runs out.
 If you discover a dispenser is empty, please use the hand washing facilities in our nearest toilets as an alternative.

 What is Red Funnel doing in response to COVID-19?